 It’s a Horse, Not a Pony

-Before I get into where to go horseback riding in Iceland, let’s talk a little bit about the Icelandic horse itself.
+Let’s talk a little bit about the Icelandic horse itself.
 This hearty equine is a breed unique to all others and really an iconic part of the country of Iceland itself.

 Though the Icelandic horse only stands at about 13 – 14 hands (132 – 142 cm) tall — a height that would generally classify an equine as a pony — don’t be fooled; the Icelandic horse is a horse through and through.

-Their sturdy builds, spirited temperaments, and ability to carry immense amounts of weight all are reason enough to classify these equines as horses.
+Their sturdy builds, spirited temperaments, and ability to carry immense amounts of weight all are reasons enough to classify these equines as horses.
 So pay the Icelandic horse a bit of respect and remember that it’s not a pony!

 Icelandic Horse Gait